 Beard trimmers look -- and function -- a lot like small hair clippers, but they usually offer much finer adjustments to let you really fine-tune the length of your stubble.
-All three of the beard trimmers in this report produce the sort of crisp, clean lines it takes to attractively style facial hair and sideburns, and they're capable of trimming very close along your neck as well.
+The best beard trimmers produce the sort of crisp, clean lines it takes to achieve attractively-styled facial hair and sideburns.
+They're capable of trimming very close along your neck as well.

 One top choice of users, regardless of their specific needs, is the Andis T-Outliner Trimmer (Est. $50).
 It gets raves for its close-cutting blade that offers precise outlining and fading.
 Military personnel love it, saying it consistently gives a close, but stubbly, shave that is acceptable even to the armed services' tougher beard length standards.
 Those who wear their beard longer praise it as well, though, saying that regardless of what you need, the Andis will deliver.
 They also love how well it performs as a dry shaver -- an important consideration if you have electricity, but no access to water.

 The T-shaped blade design of the T-Outliner also makes it a great choice for trimming around your ears.
 Those with sensitive skin are particularly pleased, saying this beard trimmer is one of the few that doesn't cause any irritation.
 The T-Outliner also draws a lot of praise from African-American men, who often face challenges from ingrown hairs or from tough, curly beards.
 The one drawback to the Andis T-Outliner is that it doesn't offer an adjustable cutting length at all, but it does accept attachments; many buy the Andis 4 Snap On Combs Set (Est. $10) to round out their trimming options.